David Murray practises in all areas of commercial law.

 - David has extensive experience in defending claims brought against banks under legislation such as the Unfair Terms in Consumer Contracts Regulations 1999 and the Consumer Credit Act 1974.

-- David also has extensive experience of banking regulation and disputes concerning the application of rules imposed by the Financial Services Authority and other regulators.
+- David also has extensive experience of banking regulation and disputes concerning the application of rules imposed by the Financial Conduct Authority and other regulators, including the European Central Bank.

 Commercial dispute resolution

-- David is regularly instructed in all types of commercial and contractual disputes in a wide range of fields, in addition to the banking and finance experience listed above.
+- David is regularly instructed in all types of commercial and contractual disputes in a wide range of fields, in addition to the aviation and banking and finance experience listed above.

 - Further recent instructions include a substantial dispute in the British Virgin Islands concerning the ownership of shares in a large mobile phone operator, a Commercial Court dispute concerning the sale and financing of a cargo ship, and a High Court dispute concerning a gold mine in Ukraine.